-8.4.1 The sleeve bearings of the gas turbines shall comply with the requirements of 3.4.

-8.4.2 For marine gas turbines irrespective of type, roller bearings may be used.

-8.4.3 Each lubricating oil spout of the gas turbine supports shall be equipped with alarms for the presence of chips and with lubricating oil temperature sensors.

-8.4.4 The application of inner bearings for threebearing shafts shall be subject to consideration by the Register in each case.

-8.4.5 In any case, the gas turbine stop shall not damage the bearings.
+- 8.4.1 The sleeve bearings of the gas turbines shall comply with the requirements of 3.4. - 8.4.2 For marine gas turbines irrespective of type, roller bearings may be used. - 8.4.3 Each lubricating oil spout of the gas turbine supports shall be equipped with alarms for the presence of chips and with lubricating oil temperature sensors. - 8.4.4 The application of inner bearings for three-bearing shafts shall be technically substantiated and agreed upon with the Register. - 8.4.5 In any case, the gas turbine stop shall not damage the bearings.
 To this end, provision shall be made for lubricating oil supply in case of the turbine stop and for automatic activation of the rotor turning system.